djidane535/BattleTank/README.md

 # BattleTank
 A battle royal game where tanks are fighting on the battlefield in order to be last remaining one.

+## Context
+I develop this game on my own as part of an Unreal Engine course I follow (https://www.udemy.com/unrealcourse/learn/v4/overview).

 ## Rules
 - Tanks can move freely on the battlefield, delimited by mountains.
 - The battlefield offers many safe spots to be exploited strategically.